-A study including 16 countries worldwide showed that quetiapine, risperidone, and olanzapine were the most frequently used antipsychotics in the period from 2005 to 2014162.
-In the United States of America (USA), the most dispensed antipsychotics in 2024 were quetiapine, aripiprazole, and risperidone163.
-In Croatia, recently, a study was done by Vukićević et al., which showed an increase in psychotropic drug use over the period from 2012 to 2021, with clozapine, olanzapine, and quetiapine being the most prescribed antipsychotics164.
-In 2016, a study involving seven countries from Central and Eastern Europe, including Croatia, showed that the most commonly prescribed atypical antipsychotics were olanzapine, clozapine, and risperidone165.
-Also, recently published research showed paliperidone in a long-acting injectable form was effective in reducing psychiatric hospitalizations166.
+A study including 16 countries worldwide showed that quetiapine, risperidone, and olanzapine were the most frequently used antipsychotics in the period from 2005 to 2014166.
+In the United States of America (USA), the most dispensed antipsychotics in 2024 were quetiapine, aripiprazole, and risperidone167.
+In Croatia, a recent study by Vukićević et al., showed an increase in psychotropic drug use in period from 2012 to 2021, with clozapine, olanzapine, and quetiapine as the most prescribed antipsychotics168.
+In 2016, a study involving seven countries from Central and Eastern Europe, including Croatia, showed that the most commonly prescribed atypical antipsychotics were olanzapine, clozapine, and risperidone169.
+In addition, recently published research showed that paliperidone in a long-acting injectable form was effective in reducing psychiatric hospitalizations170.

 Recent advancements in therapeutic approaches underscore the importance of personalized medicine in SZ, with several drugs currently in clinical trials.
-Among them is glycine transporter type-1 inhibitors, which showed slight improvement in positive SZ symptoms167, but failed to show better results than clozapine.
-Also, the

-KarXT, which acts as an agonist for muscarinic receptors, showed enhanced improvement among positive and negative SZ symptoms168.
-TAAR1 agonists like Ulotaront inhibited dopamine signaling and significantly improved PANSS scores with fewer metabolic side effects169.
+Among them is glycine transporter type-1 inhibitors, which showed slight improvement in positive SZ symptoms171, but failed to show better results than clozapine.
+Moreover, the KarXT, which acts as an agonist of muscarinic cholinergic receptors, showed enhanced improvement in positive and negative SZ symptoms172.
+TAAR1 agonists like Ulotaront inhibited dopamine signaling and significantly improved PANSS scores with fewer metabolic side effects173.

 In literature, some authors emphasize the importance of consistent and accurate terminology: current treatment available should be referred to as "drugs for psychosis."
-In contrast, any novel treatment focused on multiple SZ symptoms should be called "anti-SZ" treatment170.
+In contrast, any novel treatment focused on multiple SZ symptoms should be called "anti-SZ" treatment174.

-Examples of non-pharmacological interventions used in SZ treatment include cognitive remediation, digital therapeutics, and brain stimulation techniques like transcranial magnetic stimulation 171 .
-Additionally, there is growing recognition of the role of the gut-brain axis and microbiome in SZ 172 .
+Examples of non-pharmacological interventions used in SZ treatment include cognitive remediation, digital therapeutics, and brain stimulation techniques like transcranial magnetic stimulation175.
+Additionally, there is growing recognition of the role of the gut-brain axis and microbiome in SZ176.
 Investigating these novel fields may yield new therapeutic targets.